Revised bounds on local cosmic strings from NANOGrav observations: Modelling the SGWB from string loops

 If the strings obey Nambu-Goto (NG) dynamics, the SGWB from the cosmic string network is dominantly sourced by the oscillation of the sub-horizon loops.
 Therefore, the number density ${\sf n}(l,t)$ of non-self-intersecting, sub-horizon cosmic string loops of invariant length $l$ at cosmic time $t$ is a necessary ingredient in evaluating the SGWB spectrum.
 The present day spectrum of the SGWB can be calculated from

 where

 with $H(z)$ and $t(z)$ being the Hubble parameter and cosmic time at redshift $z$.
 The function $C_n(f)$ gives the number density of loops emitting GWs observed at frequency $f$ in the $n$-th harmonic, while the average loop power spectrum $P_n$ represents the average GW power emitted by the $n$-th harmonic of a loop.
+We note that if there is a constant factor uncertainty common to all $P_n$, then it would be absorbed by $\fng$ in~\eqref{eq:SGWB_AH} and affect the interpretation of the analyses.
+For simplicity, we assume that $\fng$ is solely contributed from the uncertainty in the NG-like loop distribution in the following section.

 The constants $P_n$ depend on the average shape of the loops, and in particular the number of cusps per oscillation and the number of kinks travelling around the loop, which dictate the high frequency behaviour.
 Their sum (or the so-called decay constant of strings) $\Gamma$ can be decomposed into three contributions as

 where the subscripts ${\rm c, k, kk}$ represents the contributions from cusps, kinks and kink-kink collisions, and $P_n$ scales as $n^{-4/3}, n^{-5/3},$ and $n^{-2}$ respectively.
 In the second line, $N_{\rm c}$ is the average number of cusps per oscillation, $N_{\rm k}$ the average number of kinks per loop, and $N_{\rm kk}$ is the number of kink-kink collisions per oscillation.
 In the limit of large number of kinks, $N_{\rm kk} \to N_{\rm k}^2/4$, and we adopt the limiting value in our models.
 The other numerical factors are given as $g_{\rm 1,c} = 0.85$, $g_{\rm 1,k} = 0.29$, $g_{\rm 1,kk} = 0.10$ and $g_2 = \sqrt{3}/4$.
 Note that in the numerical simulations of individual loops, $\Gamma \simeq 50$ is found~\cite{Blanco-Pillado:2017oxo}.
 As a benchmark, we consider the following three models of NG loops in our analysis.